CaptainSapphire/PH-s-Blog/_posts/2024-09-30-MatM-night-one.md

 working in student leadership as the IMC (Student Band Leadership) President.
 This means I must attend all of the performances put on by the
 OPM Program.
 So, I came to help at the first night of Music at the Movies, where the Concert Band and Wind Symphony were performing.
 <br><br>
 Music at the Movies is a different type of concert the OPM Program puts on.
-The following differences sets it apart from other concerts?
+The following differences sets it apart from other concerts:
 - It is the only one where entry is charged.
 20$ for adults, 5$ for students (with school ID).
 - Only tunes from Movies/Media are played.
 - A screen behind the performers playing video from said media.